 Visit the Wright Brothers Memorial

 You cannot travel to the Outer Banks and not visit the birthplace of flight!
 Our world was changed forever in 1903 when Wilbur and Orville Wright flew their powered Wright Flyer over the sands of the Outer Banks for a whole 12 seconds!
 The grounds of the Wright Brothers National Memorial are large and encompass several locations.
-Stand on the actual the spot where the Wright Brothers first took flight or check out the reconstructed camp buildings that depict the way the men lived while they were in Kitty Hawk.
+Stand on the actual spot where the Wright Brothers first took flight or check out the reconstructed camp buildings that depict the way the men lived while they were in Kitty Hawk.
 You can climb Kill Devil Hill to the base of the Wright Monument.
 The ocean views are pretty spectacular from there.

-Eat Local Seafood
+Eat Local Seafood in the OBX

 There are so many outstanding places to eat in the Outer Banks it is hard to recommend just one.
-The OBX is truly a seafood lovers paradise.
+The OBX is truly a seafood lover’s paradise.
 Among my favorites is Coastal Provisions Oyster Bar & Wine Cafe.
-Conveniently located in Southern Shores, they bring the freshest seafood straight from the ocean directly on to your plate.
+Conveniently located in Southern Shores, they bring the freshest seafood straight from the ocean directly onto your plate.
 With at least ten different oysters to choose from daily and their award-winning crab cake sandwich, this is a place you must add to your list for a great meal.

 Watch a Lost Colony Performance